 Sometimes the bedroom is absent, replaced by a secondary lounge area.
 The couch in this space is always larger than the one up front, and sometimes will curve around all three walls.
 It’s good for napping, or getting away from everyone else for a while.

 So there you have it, the rock band tour bus.
 I hope I didn’t demystify it too much.
 But hey, it’s still the mode of transportation for rock bands, and as such those buses could tell some tales.
-One of these days we’ll talk about the Yard-High Club, sometimes called the Mile-Long Club. 😉 Next time I add to this series, I’ll take you up in the air on a charter jet used by those bands for whom tour buses are too lame.
+One of these days we’ll talk about the Yard-High Club, sometimes called the Mile-Long Club. 😉 In Part Two of this series I take you up in the air on the various used by those bands for whom tour buses are too lame.

 Heart of Gold, the sequel to Sister Golden Hair, is now available for pre-order at select retailers!
 Reserve your copy today for just 99¢.
 You’ll find the buy links and a bit more about the book on my Heart of Gold page.